1973 Northern Ireland border poll: Result

-Reactions
+Aftermath

 The Government of the United Kingdom took no action on receipt of the referendum result, as the result was in favour of the status quo (Northern Ireland remaining part of the UK).
 It was followed by an Assembly election on 28 June 1973.

 Brian Faulkner, who had been the last Prime Minister of Northern Ireland, claimed the result left "no doubt in any one's mind what the wishes of Ulster's people are.
 Despite an attempted boycott by some, almost 600,000 electors voted for the maintenance of the union with Great Britain".
 He also claimed that the poll showed that a "quarter of the [N.I.]
 Catholic population who voted ... voted for the maintenance of the union" and that the result was a "blow ... against IRA mythology".

+The Northern Ireland (Border Poll) Act 1972 was repealed as spent by the Northern Ireland Constitution Act 1973, which provided for recurrent polls (maximum one per decade) at the discretion of the Northern Ireland Secretary.
+This was replaced by the Northern Ireland Act 1998, which requires the Northern Ireland Secretary to have a poll (maximum every seven years) if a majority in favour of a united Ireland "appears likely".
+As of 2026, no border poll has been taken under the 1973 or 1998 acts.